 The accompanying consolidated financial statements of Immunovaccine Inc. (the "Corporation") are the responsibility of management and have been approved by the Board of Directors.
-The consolidated financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
+The consolidated financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 The consolidated financial statements include some amounts and assumptions based on management's best estimates which have been derived with careful judgment.